rebelsky/sams-assorted-musings-reflections/week-of-advising-oct-2017.md

 I decided to record as many of the advising activities as I could recall for a one-week period.
 In this musing, I describe what I recorded.
-I think it's a fairly typical week.
-It's nearly two weeks until preregistration starts, so there are a few planning questions, but not more than normal.
-It's after fall break, so I think I've already covered most of the fall APR [2] issues.
-I wonder if the Dean will find this useful?
+I know that the musing is not complete, but it's about as close as I can get it.
+I think it's been a fairly typical week.
+We have nearly two weeks until preregistration starts, so there are a few planning questions, but not more than normal [2].
+It's after fall break, so I think I've already covered most of the fall APR [3] issues.

+The Dean has noted that he doesn't know as much as he should about advising at Grinnell.
+I wonder if this will be helpful to him.

 Academic planning
 -----------------